 Knowing Your Audience

 One of the key elements of branding is knowing your audience.
 The branding that appeals to parents of small children is unlikely to appeal to business owners in conservative industries like insurance and finance.

 If you specialize in a particular kind of work, you may already have a very clear idea of who your audience is.
 If not, you may need to do some research.
 For example, you might do any one of these:

 1) Conduct a customer survey to gather key demographic information about your audience

 2) Pay a research company to collect data on your behalf

 Once you have that information, you can use to develop a brand personality and a brand voice, and to create content that will speak directly to the people who are most likely to use your services.

-Where and How to Use Your Brand
+Where and How to Use Marketing For The Painting Industry